 Open your window but remain seated in your car unless the officer asks you to get out.
 Place your hands on the steering wheel or in your lap so the officer can see them.
 If you take your hands off the steering wheel, and he tells you to put them back, do exactly what he says without arguing.
 When he asks for your license, registration, and insurance information, tell him where they are located before moving to get them.
 This shows that you are being open.

-Don't ever try to pull rank on him, or you could get yourself in a much worse bind.
+Don't ever try to pull rank on the officer, or you could get yourself in a much worse bind.
 Never talk or text on your cell phone while the officer is talking to you.
 Don't even think about trying to bribe the officer because that is against the law and can get you into even more trouble.
-If he writes you a ticket, accept it graciously.
+If she writes you a ticket, accept it graciously.
 Now isn't the time to get into a debate over what happened or whether or not you were in the wrong.
 You can take your case to court later.

 Never lie to the officer.
 He's heard everything, so all the creativity in the world will be wasted.
 In fact, it might annoy him.
 If he asks you a question, answer honestly.